 - Simply removing excess skin can lead to the pulled looking “windswept” appearance.
 This unnatural appearance is a give-away that a facelift has been done.
 This can also cause too much stress along the incision line that can lead to widened scars.

-- Without properly changing the underlying structures beneath the surface, the skin quickly stretches and can lead to a quicker return of the jowls and the appearance of loose tissues under the chin, lessening the longevity and impact of the original facelift.
+- Without properly changing the underlying structures beneath the surface, the skin quickly stretches and can lead to a quicker return of the jowls and the appearance of loose tissues under the chin, lessening the longevity and impact of the procedure.